Mean Field Equilibrium: Uniqueness, Existence, and Comparative Statics: Dynamic Oligopoly Models

 \section{Dynamic Oligopoly Models}

-In this section we study various dynamic models of competition or dynamic oligopoly models that capture a wide range of phenomena in economics and operations research.\footnote{Even though we study models with potentially an infinite number of firms, we keep the name dynamic oligopoly to be consistent with previous literature in which MFE or its variants have been used to approximate oligopolistic behavior.} We leverage our results to provide conditions under which a broad class of dynamic oligopoly models admit a unique MFE.
+In this section we study various dynamic models of competition or dynamic oligopoly models that capture a wide range of phenomena in economics and operations research.\footnote{Even though we study models with potentially large numbers of firms, we keep the name dynamic oligopoly to be consistent with previous literature in which MFE or its variants have been used to approximate oligopolistic behavior (for example, see \cite{qi2013impact}, \cite{adlakha2015equilibria}, and \cite{onishi2016quantity}).} We leverage our results to provide conditions under which a broad class of dynamic oligopoly models admit a unique MFE.
 We also provide comparative statics results.

 More specifically, we show that under concavity assumptions and a natural substitutability condition, the MFE is unique.
 The substitutability condition requires that the firms' profit function has decreasing differences in each firm's own state and the states of the other firms.
 This condition implies that the marginal profit of a firm (with respect to its own state) is decreasing in the other firms' states.
 It arises naturally in many dynamic oligopoly models.
 In Section \ref{Subsec:Quality ladder} we consider well studied capacity competition and quality ladder models.
 In Section \ref{sec:advertising} we consider a dynamic advertising model.
 In Section \ref{Sec:dynamic rep} we introduce a dynamic reputation model of an online market.
 In all of these models, it holds that the firms' actions are higher when their own state is higher and the firms' actions are lower when the competitors' states (or the competitors' actions) are higher.
 These are essentially the conditions that imply the uniqueness of an MFE for dynamic oligopoly models.